Sunday, June 29, 2025

 The years continued to fly by.
 The 1990s blew by, and the turn of the century followed.
 Then came 9/11, followed by political turmoil and unrest nationwide.
 Still, the Colorado River continued to run, and millions would converge on the little town of Moab every spring, every summer, and in the fall.
 By 2005, the Trumbo girls, Betsy and Elizabeth, would accept scholarships to the University of Wyoming, majoring in Animal Sciences, following closely in their mother's footsteps.

 Jimmy slowed down and concentrated on his businesses—the outrigger store and the gas station that ran continuously, 24 hours a day.
 He always seemed to be in the right place at the right time.
-Rebecca would continue to board horses, her own, along with a select few clients, while also teaching young women who showed an interest in her favorite sport, barrel racing.
+Rebecca would continue to board her own horses, along with a select few clients, while also teaching young women who showed an interest in her favorite sport, barrel racing.

 The Trumbos had it going.
 Jimmy Trumbo was right where he should be.
 In his heart, he was that same young man who got off the bus in 1967 and ran into A.J.
 Johnson.